appacademy/Module-1-Resources/week2/d2-pojo/README.md

 `Discussion`

-- Two sides of very different but similar coins.
+- Two sides of very different (but similar?) coins.
   - Rest gathers up the 'rest' of the parameters into an array

   ```js